Hypothesis testing for varying coefficient models in tail index regression: Appendix

-From the results of Step 1, the second term on the right-hand side converges to the zero matrix as $n\to\infty$.
-Using Taylor expansion, the first term on the right-hand side can be written as
+From the result of Step \ref{step1}, the second term on the right-hand side converges to the zero matrix as $n\to\infty$.
+Using the Taylor expansion, the first term on the right-hand side can be written as

-Because the conditional distribution of $\gamma({\bf{X}},{\bf{t}}_0)^{-1}\log(Y/\omega_n)$ given $({\bf{X}},{\bf{T}})=({\bf{x}},{\bf{t}}_0)$ and $Y>\omega_n$ is approximately a standard exponential, we have
+Because the conditional distribution of $\gamma({\bf{X}}, {\bf{t}}_0)^{-1}\log(Y/\omega_n)$ given $({\bf{X}}, {\bf{T}})=({\bf{x}}, {\bf{t}}_0)$ and $Y>\omega_n$ is approximately a standard exponential, we have